sayjava/deputy/docs/content/en/mocking.md

         },
         "delay": "seconds to delay the response. defaults to 0" },
-    "limit": "(number|unlimited). how many times this mock should be used. defaults to unlimited" }
+    "limit": "(number|unlimited). how many times this mock should be used. defaults to unlimited", "priority": "matching is ordered by priority (highest first) then creation (earliest first)" }
 ```